 One of the most accessible ways to make herbal medicine is thru water based extraction methods.
 This includes teas, infusions, and decoctions.
-Teas are made with leafy plant material while decoctions are made with roots.
-Infusions are long steep teas which can be made either with leaf or root.
+Teas are often made with leafy and flower plant material while decoctions are often made with roots, berries or material that uses heat for better extraction.
+Infusions are longer steeped teas from any plant parts.

-We make teas with leafy herbs because they are more delicate and therefore require less time and heat for the medicine to be extracted.
-To make a tea bring water to a boil and pour over leaf; let steep for at least 5-10 minutes.
+We make teas with leafy herbs and flowers because they are generally more delicate and therefore require less time and heat for the medicine to be extracted.
+To make a tea bring water to a boil and pour over the herbs; let steep for at least 5-10 minutes.
 The general proportions are 1 Tbs of leaf to 8 oz of water.
 Add more herb for a stronger tea.
-Most leaves have essential oils so it is best to cover whatever vessel you are using while the tea steeps.
+Most leaves have volatile oils so it is best to cover whatever vessel you are using while the tea steeps.